Vincent Angelini

-Vincent Angelini (born 12 September 2003) is a Scottish professional footballer who plays as a goalkeeper for Norwegian Second Division club Jerv.
+Vincent Angelini (born 12 September 2003) is a Scottish professional footballer who plays as a goalkeeper for League of Ireland Premier Division club Galway United.

 Angelini is a Celtic Academy product and began his professional career with the club.
-After spells with Watford U23 and Brentford B, Angelini's senior career began with Al-Riyadh in 2024.
+After spells with Watford U23 and Brentford B, Angelini's senior career began with Saudi Arabian club Al-Riyadh in 2024.
+After a non-playing spell, he transferred to Norwegian lower league club Jerv in 2025.

 Club career

 Celtic and Watford

-A goalkeeper, Angelini played for and coached at St Cadoc's during his youth career.
-He later joined the Celtic Academy and progressed to sign a two-year professional contract at the age of 16 in August 2019.
-After a decade with the club, Angelini left Celtic when his contract expired at the end of the 2020–21 season.
+Beginning his career as a midfielder or right back, Angelini played for and coached at St Cadoc's during his youth career.
+He joined the Celtic Academy at age eight and was converted into a goalkeeper.
+Angelini progressed to sign a two-year professional contract at the age of 16 in August 2019.
+After 11 years with the club, Angelini left Celtic when his contract expired at the end of the 2020–21 season.

-In July 2021, Angelini moved to England to join the U23 team at Premier League club Watford.
+In July 2021, Angelini moved to England to join the Watford U23 team.
 He signed a two-year contract, with the option of a further year.
-While assuming a "leadership role" with the U23 team and captaining the team on occasion, Angelini trained with the first team group and was an unused substitute during three 2021–22 Premier League season matches.
+While assuming a "leadership role" with the U23 team and captaining the team on occasion, Angelini trained with the first team group and was an unused substitute during three 2021–22 Premier League matches.
 He departed the club in January 2023.